As an applicant, you can fill in the required information for training directly into our online system.

 A typical postgraduate residency application includes:

-Input the required personal information (e.g., date of birth, gender, citizenship).
+Input the required personal information (e.g., date of birth, gender, citizenship, MINC).
+You can also include medical identifications.

 Identify your language proficiency in English, French and/or any other language.
 Only include languages that you can read, write and speak fluently.